in honor of Louise H. Neuhoff

-We did not invent the idea of transferring adoptable cats from overcrowded areas to locations where they are desired, in fact, most large humane societies with a tendency for over-capacity do this already.
+We did not invent the concept of transferring adoptable cats from overcrowded areas to locations where they are desired, in fact, most large humane societies with a tendency for over-capacity do this already.
 What sets our program apart from others is our connection to the colony caretakers and the rescuers.
 There are many boots-on-the-ground individuals that work tirelessly managing colonies and helping community members by education on the importance of spay and neuter.
 These people are the lifeblood of the rescue community and in many cases, been in the Maui rescue world for decades.
 They’ve witnessed the island change, resources diminish and services dwindle.

 What also sets our program apart from others is our careful selection of and commitment to our partners.
 We believe that together, we ensure that the bar is the highest it can be in all aspects of the operation.
 Like a good marriage, we lean on, improve, encourage and grow together.